AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/how_to_deploy_contract.md

 This would create a typescript file like `Example.ts` in `./src/artifacts`.
 Read more on the [compiling page](how_to_compile_contract.md).

-You can use the `Contract` class to deploy the contract:
+You can use the `Contract` class to deploy a contract:

 #include_code dapp-deploy yarn-project/end-to-end/src/sample-dapp/deploy.mjs typescript